Derek Winnert

 It premiered at the Berlin International Film Festival in February 1986 and later screened at Edinburgh International Film Festival.

-Mala Noche is directed by Gus Van Sant, runs 78 minutes, is made by Northern Film, is written by Gus Van Sant, based on Walt Curtis’s story, is shot in Black and White by John J Campbell, is produced by Gus Van Sant, is scored by Creighton Lindsay.
+Mala Noche is directed by Gus Van Sant, runs 78 minutes, is made by Northern Film, is written by Gus Van Sant, based on Walt Curtis’s 1977 story Mala Noche: And Other “Illegal” Adventures, is shot in black and white by John J Campbell, is produced by Gus Van Sant, and is scored by Creighton Lindsay.

 It is now part of the Criterion Collection.